FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Visual-Settings.md

 3. Choose the resolution from the Preset drop down list.
 Note that if you have any element selected in the canvas, the selection color will be exported too

     ![](./images/03b98705-6f53-4856-aea7-a48a906b981f.png)

+If you want to the file for this completed section, download and open the **farnsworth11.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442).